How to Set Up BungeeCord to Link Spigot Servers

 Switching Between Servers Without Reconnecting

-Connect to your BungeeCord address in Minecraft, and run
+Connect to the BungeeCord address in Minecraft, and run

 /server name where